 |Pauline van der Meer Mohr||2011||2019||Yes|

 The remuneration package for the Supervisory Board comprises an annual fixed fee and an annual committee-membership fee.

-Full details of the remuneration paid to DSM's Supervisory Board can be found in the Interactive Annual Report 2015.
+Full details of the remuneration paid to DSM's Supervisory Board can be found in the Integrated Annual Report 2016.